-I’ve been working online since 2008, helping other bloggers and website owners with their website maintenance.
-When I starting working with a new client I always wonder while I wait for my first login to give me access what I will find on the dashboard of my client’s WordPress site.
+I\’ve been working online since 2008.
+In that time I\’ve been helping website owners with their website maintenance.
+When I starting working with a new client I always wonder while I wait for my first login to give me access what I will find on the dashboard of my client\’s WordPress site.

 - No system in place to backup their database or site – how lucky they have been to not have something happen

 - WordPress needs to be updated

 - 15 different themes in their theme section

 - 25,000+ spam comments not yet dealt with

 - 10+ deactivated plugins not being used but still on their website